Tutorial: Monitor published APIs

 Modify API logging settings

 By default, when you create a diagnostic setting to enable collection of resource logs, logging is enabled for all APIs, with default settings.
 You can adjust the logging settings for all APIs, or override them for individual APIs.
-For example, adjust the sampling rate or the verbosity of the data, or disable logging for some APIs.
+For example, adjust the sampling rate or the verbosity of the data, enable logging of headers or request or response payloads, or disable logging for some APIs.

 For details about the logging settings, see Diagnostic logging settings reference.